 - Agencies should consider investigating and implementing triage and diagnostic tools to direct self-represented parties to appropriate resources based on both the complexity of their case and their individual level of need.
-These tools can be used by self-represented parties themselves for self-diagnosis, or can be used by agency staff to improve the consistency and accuracy of information provided. - Agencies should strive to develop a continuum of services for self-represented parties, from self-help to one-on-one guidance, that will allow parties to obtain assistance by different methods depending on need.
-In particular, and depending on the availability of resources, agencies should: - 92 a.
-Use websites to make relevant information available for parties to access, and 93 expand e-filing opportunities; - b.
-Continue efforts to make forms and other important materials accessible to selfrepresented parties by providing them in plain language, in both English and in other languages as needed, and by providing effective assistance for persons with special needs; and - 98 c.
-Provide a method for self-represented parties to communicate in "real-time" with 99 agency staff or agency partners, as appropriate. - 100 3.
-Subject to the availability of resources and as permitted by agency statutes and - 101 regulations, agencies should provide training for adjudicators for dealing with self- - 102 represented parties, including providing guidance for how they should interact with self- - 103 represented parties during administrative hearings.
-Specifically, training should address - 104 interacting with self-represented parties in situations of limited literacy or English - 105 proficiency or mental or physical disability.
+These tools can be used by self-represented parties themselves for self-diagnosis or can be used by agency staff to improve the consistency and accuracy of information provided. - Agencies should strive to develop a continuum of services for self-represented parties, from self-help to one-on-one guidance, that will allow parties to obtain assistance by different methods depending on need.
+In particular, and depending on the availability of resources, agencies should: - Use websites to make relevant information available to the public, including selfrepresented parties and entities that assist them, to access and expand e-filing opportunities; - b.
+Continue efforts to make forms and other important materials accessible to self-represented parties by providing them at the earliest possible stage in the proceeding in plain language, in both English and in other languages as needed, and by providing effective assistance for persons with special needs; and - c.
+Provide a method for self-represented parties to communicate in "real-time" with agency staff or agency partners, as appropriate. - 3.
+Subject to the availability of resources and as permitted by agency statutes and regulations, agencies should provide training for adjudicators for dealing with selfrepresented parties, including providing guidance for how they should interact with selfrepresented parties during administrative proceedings.
+Specifically, training should address interacting with self-represented parties in situations of limited literacy or English proficiency or mental or physical disability.